bids-standard/bids-specification/src/atlas.md

     atlas-ps13_space-MNI305Lin_res-2_stat-std_meas-VT_seg-AAL_mimap.tsv
 ```

-Note that there is no image file present in a regional qunatitative atlas.
+Note that there is no image file present in a regional quantitative atlas.
 The json file accompanying the quantitative atlas should include the information as in [Single existing atlas in template space](#_Single_existing_atlas_in_template_space).